CodingTea17/configure-me-pi/README.md

 # _Configure Me Pi 🥧_
-The Ultimate Raspberry Pi Ansible Assisted Automatic Configurerer"
+"The Ultimate Raspberry Pi Ansible Assisted Automatic Configurerer"

 ### Initial Project Goals
 - Preform a basic setup for a new pi. 🥧